cloudfoundry/summit-training-classes/operator/site/content/labs/services.md

 Given your knowledge of bosh, deploy a new Redis cluster.

 * First, you will need to clone the release repo, using this address: `https://github.com/pivotal-cf/cf-redis-release.git`
-* Expore the `releases` directory and upload to BOSH.
+* Explore the `releases` directory and upload to BOSH.
 * Then, use the deployment manifest provided in the `resources`.
 * Modify the necessary values in the manifest.
 * Set the deployment file and deploy!